0xCyberY/0xcybery.github.io/_posts/2023-01-21-Core-Processes-In-Windows-System.md

 | | Outbound TCP/IP connections |

-The Windows processes discussed in this aricle are core processes, and understanding how they usually operate can aid a defender in identifying unusual activity on the endpoint.
+The Windows processes discussed in this article are core processes, and understanding how they usually operate can aid a defender in identifying unusual activity on the endpoint.

 ## References